JCSDA/jedi-docs/docs/jedi-components/ioda/introduction.rst

 JEDI Components that are Clients of IODA
 ----------------------------------------

-As seen in :numref:`ioda-data-flow`, the clients of IODA within the JEDI system are UFO and OOPS.
+As seen in :numref:`ioda-hlev-dflow`, the clients of IODA within the JEDI system are UFO and OOPS.
 UFO is responsible for computing the simulated observations, H(x), from the model fields.
 Therefore, UFO takes the observation location meta data from IODA, queries the model for the field values at those locations and then runs the corresponding forward operators to calculate H(x) at all of the observation locations.
 One task for OOPS is to run minimization which operates in part on the difference between the actual observations, y, and the simulated observations, H(x).